top of page

 Sometimes, we must make our children uncomfortable to show them the skills they need to survive independently.
 The old mare knew she would rather teach her foal than her foal learn the hard way.

 According to a thought-provoking article by the Child Mind Institute, children who spend time in nature are better equipped to handle stress, manage their emotions, and exhibit empathy towards others.
-Nature teaches them about patience, adaptability, and perseverance.
+Nature teaches them the importance of patience, adaptability, and perseverance.
 It allows them to take risks, problem-solve, and develop a sense of responsibility.
 Nature becomes the canvas upon which they paint their experiences, fostering their creativity, imagination, and curiosity.

 But how does learning from the natural world bridge the social and emotional gap created by the pervasive mental health issues faced by children, particularly during the pandemic?
 The answer lies in the power of experiential learning.
 When children are allowed to explore, touch, feel, and immerse themselves in nature, they develop a deep connection with the world around them.
-This connection is a soothing balm to their troubled hearts and anxious minds, enabling them to find solace and a sense of belonging.
+This connection serves as a soothing balm to their troubled hearts and anxious minds, allowing them to find solace and a sense of belonging.

 Nature’s lessons are not just confined to the outdoors.
 They extend into the home, influencing parenting practices in remarkable ways.
 Drawing inspiration from the natural world, parents can emulate its authority, firm yet nurturing.
 They can provide a safe and secure environment where children are encouraged to explore, express themselves, and learn from their mistakes.
 By allowing children the freedom to make choices within reasonable boundaries, parents can empower them to develop their decision-making skills, fostering their independence and self-confidence.

 In a world that often seems uncertain and overwhelming, the teachings of Mother Nature offer a beacon of hope.
 She reminds us that life is a cycle of growth and change and that resilience is woven into the fabric of existence.
-By embracing the wisdom she imparts, parents can equip their children with the tools they need to not only survive but thrive in the face of adversity.
+By embracing the wisdom she imparts, parents can equip their children with the tools they need not only to survive but also to thrive in the face of adversity.

 So, let us step back from the digital glare and venture into the great outdoors with our children.
 Let us allow them to immerse themselves in the wonders of nature, learning and growing as they navigate its twists and turns.
 In doing so, we will draw from the ultimate source of parental advice — Mother Nature.